 This compact Jarrow Wall Cabinet is doubly functional: not only does it contain multiple, customisable shelves, but it also has a mirrored front (that really does look like a smartly framed mirror.
 Available at Neptune.

-5. Build bathroom storage into unused space
+5. Build small bathroom storage into unused space

 One of the best ways to maximise the storage potential of a small bathroom is to use the otherwise ignored space beneath existing bathroom fittings for storage.
-A console unit beneath a basin, however compact, is the perfect spot.
+A storage unit beneath a basin, however compact, is the perfect spot.
 Want an extra space-enhancing tip for free?
 Wall-hung furniture makes small spaces look bigger.

-6. Accessorise with smart storage tubs
+6. Accessorise with smart storage baskets

 Doing up a small bathroom on a budget?
 One of the least expensive storage options is a plastic or canvas storage tub.
 Choose tall, narrow ones to save floor space, or shallow ones to tuck beneath a roll top bath.
+We love all the baskets over on H&M home but their wicker baskets are particularly cute.

 7. Ladder racks aren’t just for towels